iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 providing a wide range of transformed versions of the data set, and expecting a similarly transformed output.
 This, however, makes training significantly slower for large data sets, and was shown to still not achieve robust equivariance (Moskalev et al. (2023)).
-This is why specialized architectures like Group Equivariant Convolutional Networks (Cohen et al. (2016)) have been proposed that generalize equivariance to a much wider range of discrete transformations, referred to as groups based on their mathematical description, and these have been shown to perform well in many tasks.
+This is why specialized architectures like Group Equivariant Convolutional Networks (Cohen et al. (2016)) have been proposed that generalize equivariance to a much wider range of transformations, referred to as groups based on their mathematical description, and these have been shown to perform well in many tasks.

 At the same time, very large foundation models have been trained in a self-supervised manner on previously unseen data